ashish7472/MockMate/README.md

 ## Scripts

-- `npm run dev` – start dev server
+- `npm run dev` — start development server
-- `npm run build` – build
+- `npm run build` — build for production
-- `npm run start` – production
+- `npm run start` — start production server
-- `npm run lint` – lint
+- `npm run lint` — run linter

+## Recommended workflow

+- Keep secrets out of source control — use `.env.local` and CI secrets for production.
+- Use Firebase service account variables for server-side operations.
+- Test voice workflows in Vapi dashboard before connecting to the frontend token.

-## Tech
+## Tech stack

-Next.js · Firebase · Tailwind CSS · Vapi · Zod
+Next.js · Firebase · Tailwind CSS · Vapi · Zod · Google Generative AI

+## Contributing

+- Fork the repo, create a branch, and open a PR.
+- Keep changes focused and include tests where applicable.
+- Run `npm run lint` and verify the app runs locally before submitting.

+## License

+Specify a license (e.g., MIT) in `LICENSE` if you plan to open source this project.